jwmtechwriting/grc/grc.md

 ## Version Field

-This field **MUST** begin with an all-caps "VGCC" followed by a digit indicating the revision of the standard used:
+As shown below, this field **MUST** begin with an all-caps "VGCC" followed by a digit indicating the revision of the standard used:

 `VGCC(version number)`